shahinmv/warehouse-matching/README.md

 26.05.2022 - New profile page, displaying name, surname and email of the user. \
 26.05.2022 - Added username column to user db, can now login with email and username. \
 26.05.2022 - Title changes according to the URL.
 Small design modifications in dashboard. \
-26.05.2022 - Fixed JS error that blocked me from using dropdown menu for the last few days.
+26.05.2022 - Fixed JS error that blocked me from using JS functions for the last few days.

 ## Not working
 - Google and facebook authentication.